 CameraView on Blazor

 Shiny.Blazor.Controls.Camera brings the CameraView to Blazor WebAssembly using the browser’s getUserMedia / MediaRecorder / BarcodeDetector APIs.
-All frame analysis runs in JavaScript — only flat, named DTOs (CameraBarcode, CameraOverlayBox) cross the interop boundary — so the camera stays fast and trim-safe.
+Frame analysis runs in JavaScript — only flat, named DTOs (CameraBarcode, CameraOverlayBox) cross the interop boundary — so the camera stays fast and trim-safe.
+You select analysis by assigning an Analyzer (a CameraAnalyzer?); only BarcodeAnalyzer has a real in-browser engine (a placeholder FaceAnalyzer reports “not supported”).
+Face/motion/OCR/documents remain MAUI-only.

 Installation